The Blue Mountains were named for a reason – Do you know why the Blue Mountains are blue?

 Scenic World Blue Mountains Australia

 Call it “touristy” but the Scenic World is a way for tourists to experience the Blue Mountains from above and below.
-We chose the “Unlimited Discovery Pass” which allowed us to assess to four “ways” the Scenic World has to offer: Scenic Skyway, Railway, Walkway, and Cable Way.
+We chose the “Unlimited Discovery Pass” which allowed us to assess four “ways” the Scenic World has to offer: Scenic Skyway, Railway, Walkway, and Cable Way.

 Starting with the Scenic Skyway, a glass floor cable car that glides through the forest while the Katoomba Falls, the Three Sisters, and Jamison Valley are in view.
 The length of the skyway is about 720 meters and 270 meters above ancient ravines, it offers an open and unobstructed view of the entire area – the Skyway stations also connect to the lookouts along the Prince Henry Cliff Walk, and more!